 6. Start a community trail

 Set up a trail around your local area for people to follow and explore.
 You could use existing landmarks or trees to mark out turning points or add painted stones, signs or flags to spot along the way.
 Try to keep it nature friendly, and if you’re feeling really creative, add clues to make it a bit trickier!

 7. Start a rock snake in your community

-We spotted this cute idea in Our Community group on social media, it’s a great way to get the kids busy and crafty too.
+We spotted this cute idea in Our Community Facebook group, it’s a great way to get the kids busy and crafty too.
 Decorate the rocks however you like, perhaps with a message of thanks or support, or a colourful painting to brighten someone’s day.

 To get your community on board, pop up a sign telling people about it to encourage others to join in – we guarantee spotting the snake will add a little sunshine to someone’s day.

 You could start a group with like-minded folk to bring your community together.
 This could be a book club, a community garden or get those steps in by suggesting a neighbourhood walking group.
 If you’re not feeling a book club, you could take a book you love, and hide it in your local area – you’ll get to share your favourite read and give your book new life, whilst someone else gets to share your experience.
 Starting something local makes it easier for people to join too.

 Create a little magic in your local park by adding a little fairy house or two.
 Find a spot to locate your tiny house to keep it safe from the worst of the weather (whether that’s snug between branches, or at the base of the tree) and try to keep the materials as natural as you can so it doesn’t end up as litter.

 If you’re lucky you’ll see them start to magically multiply as other people join the fun.

 Greening (adding plants, trees and green spaces to an urban environment to make it a better place to live and work) helps people connect with nature, cleans our air and makes an area that little bit prettier!
 Why not get started by planting a flower in your street and encouraging others to join too?